-We have entered into a series of agreements with Vertex that contemplate certain research, development, manufacturing and commercialization activities involving various targets.
-Since October 2015, we have entered into a Strategic Collaboration, Option and License Agreement, as amended in 2017 and 2019, or the 2015 Collaboration Agreement; a Joint Development and Commercialization Agreement, or the Vertex JDA, which was amended and restated in April 2021, or the A&R Vertex JDCA; and a Strategic Collaboration and License Agreement, as amended in April 2021, or the 2019 Collaboration Agreement.
+We, and certain of our affiliates, have entered into a series of agreements with Vertex, and or affiliates of Vertex, that contemplate certain research, development, manufacturing and commercialization activities involving various targets.
+Since October 2015, we have entered into a Strategic Collaboration, Option and License Agreement, as amended in 2017 and 2019, or the 2015 Collaboration Agreement; a Joint Development and Commercialization Agreement, or the Vertex JDA, which was amended and restated in April 2021, or the A&R Vertex JDCA, as amended in December 2023, or the Amended A&R Vertex JDCA; and a Strategic Collaboration and License Agreement, as amended in April 2021, or the 2019 Collaboration Agreement.
+In addition, we and Vertex entered into a non-exclusive license agreement, dated March 23, 2023, or the Non-Ex License Agreement, pursuant to which we agreed to license to Vertex, on a non-exclusive basis, certain of our gene editing intellectual property.